box-products/handbook/benefits-and-perks.md

 ### Personal Leave

 If you are under treatment or recovery for a serious medical condition and are unable to work because of it, let us know and you can take four weeks off at 100% pay.
-If after that, you're still unable to work, Box Products will continue to pay you 70% of your pay until you're better, up to twelve weeks off.
+If after that, you're still unable to work, SALT Insure will continue to pay you 70% of your pay until you're better, up to twelve weeks off.
 These days are an emergency reserve, separate from your vacation/sick time described above.
 If after this period of time, you still cannot work, talk to your manager or Jonathan, and we will discuss what comes next on a case-by-case basis.